 I have tried it out and have received multiple payments from them, so I can attest that it is legit.
 While you won’t get rich doing this, to me it seems like a great way for internet-loving teens to make some money.
-Find out more here.
+Find out more in our Swagbucks review or get started here.

 2. Sell stuff on eBay for Mom and Dad

 I am sure mom and dad wouldn’t mind sharing some of the profits, if you sell some of their clutter for them.
 I say ask them for 50% of what you make from it!